 Every culture comes with a system of rewards, whether intentional or not.
 For example, a manufacturing company with a culture of “production at any cost” will have a reward system that focuses on maximizing production.
 Unfortunately, this reward system may lower the value of employee safety.
 Conversely, another manufacturing company may have a system of rewards that focuses on employee safety.
 As a consequence, employees reward their employer with greater productivity at lower cost and higher quality.

-Rewards for staff, are all too frequently, disconnected from the culture.
+Rewards for staff and team are all too frequently, disconnected from the culture.
 In many cases, outside the monthly paycheck, there are no rewards at all.
 Bonuses are nice, but they often reward staff for production and keeping costs low.
+There is a basic disconnect between what is being rewarded and the demands of culture.
 However, a manufacturing company I profiled in “Leveraging the Genetics of Leadership” rewarded their workforce with Paid Time Off (PTO) for finding and eliminating waste in the manufacturing processes.
 In doing so, they were intentionally supporting their culture where staff are the front lines of maximized value for their customers.

 For example, in 2011, an iconic hospital in Seattle, Washington, was acquired by a larger healthcare system.
 As a result, they began an overhaul in the system that had built a culture of patient safety and community care.
 One part of the overhaul was changing the salary structure of surgeons in the Neurological Institute.
 In an effort to get more surgeries, they compensated surgeons with bonuses for their surgical revenues rather than putting the bonus money into a pool to be shared.
 As a consequence, surgical revenues skyrocketed.
 However, in 2016, the local newspaper exposed the abuse, unprofessional conduct, and actual harm to patients.
 Consequently, the director was forced to resign and lost his license to practice medicine.
 In addition, the CEO resigned, and the parent company took out a full-page ad in the local newspaper apologizing to the community, patients, and staff.